Alfix-Januarivinter/cookie-enter.py/README.md

 git pull origin main --allow-unrelated-histories
 ```

-And if you somehow the project isn't a remote repository then:
+And if somehow the project isn't a remote repository then:
 ```bash
 git init
 ```